Online Master’s in Special Education Programs

 What Are the Admission Requirements for a Master’s Program in Special Education?

-For a master's in special education program, most schools require that you hold a bachelor's degree with a cumulative GPA of at least 2.75 or 3.0.
-Official transcripts, letters of recommendation, and a statement of purpose are common application materials.
+For a master’s in special education program, most schools require that you hold a bachelor’s degree from an accredited institution with a cumulative GPA of at least 2.75-3.0.
+Official transcripts, letters of recommendation, and a statement of purpose are commonly required as part of your application package.

 Additionally, some schools may require or prefer that you hold a valid teaching license, have experience working with people with disabilities, or submit Graduate Record Exam (GRE) scores.